Pacific Seaplanes is licensed by the Canadian Transportation Agency to offer Transport Canada Approved Seaplane Pilot Training.

 Multi-engine (ME) Seaplane Training

-The program prepares pilots for heavier aircraft operations, like the famous two-crew Viking/DeHavilland Twin Otter seaplane / amphibians.
+These programs prepares pilots for heavier aircraft operations, like the famous two-crew Viking/DeHavilland Twin Otter seaplane / amphibians.
 Learn the pro operating procedures and performance twin flying.
 The Twin Otters are coming off the assembly line.
 With proper training there are growing opportunities to enter the industry and fly in the new DHC6-400 Seaplanes.
+Plans underway to introduce these types in the future.

 ME Rating on multi-float aircraft